BAkinmarin/bible-quiz-game/README.md

 <a name="ux"></a>
 ### Pre-project Planning

-> For project 2 I decided early on I wanted to create a quiz game that I would like to play.
-I have a love of travelling and find Geography incredibly interesting so I decided on this as my theme.
+> For my project portfolio 2 I decided early on that I wanted to create a scripture based quiz game that would be interactive, educational and based on interesting stories.
+As a Christian, this theme is close to my heart and a means of creating awareness on how interesting and intriguing the Bible is.

-> Rather than just making a generic quiz site I wanted to add some extra elements that I felt would have given the typical quiz site a fun spin.

->I decided I wanted to give the user a couple of options on which game they would like to play.
-I wanted to keep the overarching theme the same while giving clear differences to the types of questions that would be asked.

-> From here I decided on:

- - Interesting Facts
- - Flags
+> When deciding on the type of questions to include in the quiz, I went with both Old and New Testament, leaning heavily on the Old Testament to highlight some of the descriptions of people around in those times that led interesting lives or had distinguishing features.

-> I also wanted to add a countdown timer to create urgency and a scoring system that was more relative to how quickly you answered the question rather than if you just got it correct or not.
+> I also wanted to include a countdown timer to truly test the knowledge base of the user and a scoring system that told the user how many questions they got right.
+I also wanted to add in the educational piece by revealing the scripture from whence each question was inspired.

 # UX design

 ##### Color
-As my first project was a minimalistic black & white themed site I decided this project should have plenty of color.
-To start I decided on a nice vibrant linear gradient background ranging from a nice Pink(rgba(233, 30, 99, .8)) to Blue (rgba(33, 150, 243, .8))

-As this is a single page game the background is constant across the experience except for pop up modals which are the above Blue and the final score modal which covers the entirety of the screen in the same Blue.
+I did not want to detract too much from the educative purpose of The Bible Quiz but I also wanted it to be engaging and interactive for the user so much so that they would be willing to play multiple times.

+For this reason, I kept the color scheme clean and instead focused more on responsiveness and animating responses to user game activity.

 ##### Font
-As the goal of the site was to provide users with clear instructions and questions, I decided I wanted a clear legible font that would not distort or delay the readability.
-The base font selected Courier New.
+In keeping with a physical Bible - as well as most digital versions - I wanted to provide users with a clean interface and a clear legible font that would not impact on readability.
+This inspired the decision to go with Lato : sans-serif.

 ##### Images
-The images on this site are used to convey logic to the users when they select the quiz type they might want to try or even the questions themselves.
+The images chosen for this site are intended to make the stories come to life to the user and bring their imaginations to life somewhat.
 **All the images selected for this project came from pixabay.com and pexels.com.**

 ## User Stories

 ### User
+> As a user, I want to be able to play an interactive and educative game.
-> As a user I want to be able to play a fun and interesting game
+> As a user, I want to be able to learn about the Bible in a fun way.
-> As a user I want have a choice of what type of game I would like to play
+> As a user, I want to be aware of the rules of the game before I play.
-> As a user I want to get a score from the quiz to mark my progress
+> As a user, I want to be rewarded for every right answers provided.
-> As a user I want to be able to see the rules for the quiz before I start
+> As a user, I want to be able to play without being interupted by advertisements.
-> As a user I want to play again when I complete the quiz
+> As a user, I want to be able to replay the game and beat my previous score.

 ## Wireframes